yous/YousList/README.md

 ### Adblock Plus

 Install the browser plugin of Adblock Plus and add a subscription as 'YousList' with the above URL.

+### uBlock Origin

+Install the browser plugin of uBlock Origin and enable 'KOR: YousList' by checking it.

 ### uBlock